Exercise 1, SWE 2410: Automated Coffee Maker Equipment (ACME)

 - Ensure your class names (and names in general) are meaningful.
 For

-example, RedPiece is not descriptive, but RedCapturePiece would indicate
+example, RedPiece is not descriptive, but RedCapturePiece would

-class represents a collection!
+unless the class represents a collection!

-- The diagram must include inheritance, associations, and
+- The diagram must include inheritance, associations, and multiplicities

-is completely disconnected from another part - that is, you should be
+completely disconnected from another part - that is, you should be

 able to trace a path from any class to any other by following